Jaxx497/concertus/readme.md

    history will likely render the rest of the history playlist inaccessible

+3. Waveforms may still generate even on songs that cannot play

 *Symphonia is a major dependency of this project.
 Most of the playback related issues are due to upstream issues in the symphonia library.
 Following the rollout of the playlist feature, alongside other small